 Hartwell Carson, French Broad Riverkeeper

-He completed his undergraduate work at the University of Georgia studying Recreation and Resource Management.
-While a student there, he worked with the Outdoor Recreation Center as an environmental educator and guide.
-After working for the Forest Service in Colorado, Hartwell earned his Master’s of Science from the University of Montana, where he conducted extensive work examining social and ecological impacts on the Upper Missouri River Breaks National Monument.
-Hartwell currently served on the Waterkeeper Alliance council and board of Waterkeepers Carolina.
+Hartwell completed his undergraduate education at the University of Georgia, studying Recreation and Resource Management.
+While a student there, he worked for the Outdoor Recreation Center as an environmental educator and guide.
+After working for the Forest Service in Colorado, Hartwell earned his Master’s of Science from the University of Montana, where he conducted extensive work examining the social and ecological impacts on the Upper Missouri River Breaks National Monument.
+Hartwell currently serves on the Waterkeeper Alliance council and the board of Waterkeepers Carolina.